appvoid/carbono/specification.md

-# carbono: Unified AI (UAI) Specification v1.0
+# Unified AI (UAI) Specification v1.0

 ## Core Definition

 `carbono` is a lightweight, browser-compatible neural network implementation designed for accessibility and ease of use.
 It provides a unified interface for training, inference, and model management.
+On the other hand, UAI is an effort to push interest into a common web standard for feed-forward neural networks management on web browsers.

 ## Key Components